XM Group vs Alpari Comparison

 Which broker offers more trading platforms?

-For trading platforms XM Group supports a Desktop Platform (Windows), whereas Alpari supports a Proprietary Platform and Desktop Platform (Windows)., neither have cTrader, DupliTrade and ZuluTrade
+Whether your broker develops its own proprietary platforms or provides access to popular third-party platforms, you should make sure you can use your preferred type of trading platform.
+In our testing, we found that XM Group offers a Desktop Platform (Windows), whereas Alpari supports a Proprietary Platform and Desktop Platform (Windows).
+Neither have cTrader, DupliTrade and ZuluTrade

 Does XM Group offer MetaTrader?
 Does Alpari offer MetaTrader?